 Now, I know, what I am allowed to eat, what I should avoid and what I can even do to improve it.
 My pains and my psoriasis vanished, my mood improved significantly, and I feel so, so much better now.

-Thanks to all that knowledge, I even managed it for the first time since years, to go on vacation in a foreign country and enjoy eating without having any, and I mean any problems.
-It was great!
+Thanks to all that knowledge, I even managed it for the first time for years, to go on vacation in a foreign country and enjoy eating without having any problems.
+It was so great!